Prompt Engineering · OrevateAI

 This is where dipotassium phosphate truly shines in terms of everyday visibility.
 You’ll find it listed on the ingredients of a surprisingly wide array of processed foods.
 Its primary functions in food are:

 • pH Buffer: It helps maintain a stable pH level in foods, which is critical for texture, flavor, and shelf-life.
 For example, in dairy products, it prevents proteins from coagulating.
+As of April 2026, regulatory bodies like the U.S. Food and Drug Administration (FDA) approve its use within specified limits for these buffering applications.

 • Emulsifier: It helps to blend ingredients that normally wouldn’t mix well, like oil and water.
 This is crucial in products like non-dairy creamers and processed cheese, ensuring a smooth, uniform texture.